Best Backpacking Fry Pan

 The Weight

 When I go camping, I find that my bag seems to get heavier as the day goes on.
-Backpacking pans are available in a variety of weights.
-Of course, you need to be sure that your pan is robust enough to withstand the challenges of the great outdoors.
-Yet don’t forget that the more lightweight the pan, the lighter the kit overall.
+Backpacking cookware is available in a variety of weights.
+Of course, you need to be sure that your pan is robust enough to withstand the challenges of the great outdoors but don’t forget that the more lightweight the pan, the lighter the kit overall.

 The Handle

-Most backpacking fry pans will come with a folding handle, allowing the pan to fit into a rucksack.
+Most backpacking cookware will come with a long folding handle, allowing the pan to fit into a rucksack.
 Some of these handles will also lock into place to enable extra stability.

 Certain handles come with a silicone cover so that you can better hold them when hot.
 Some other pans may even come with an additional secondary handle for maximum portability.